We sell and supply biogas anaerobic

 Can I grow plants to feed the system?

 Yes - and plants are a renewable source.
-We'd recommand they are
+We'd recommend they are

-shredded before putting into the digestor for optimal performance
+shredded before putting into the digester for optimal performance

 Can I compress biogas?